Polyjapan/ji-shop/README.md

     {
         base_image: /* path to the font to use */,
+        barcode: {
+            x: /* x position of the barcode top left corner */,
+            y: /* y position of the barcode top left corner */,
+            width: /* width of the barcode */,
+            height: /* height of the barcode */

+            /* if height > width, the barcode will be made vertical */ },
         components: [
             {
                 x: /* x position from left */,